Sex Offense Criminal Defense Attorney in Phoenix, AZ

 Additionally, certain sex crimes, such as sexual abuse or sexual assault, require registry on the Arizona sex offender list.
 When you are on the list, your photo, address, and information about your criminal conviction is available to the public.
 This requirement can take a heavy toll on your ability to live a normal life.

 Since the consequences can have a long-lasting, negative impact, you need to know the best defenses a skilled Phoenix sex crimes attorney can use to get your charges reduced or dismissed.

 Call for a Free Initial Consultation

 Sex crime cases are often difficult because the accuser and alleged perpetrator are often the only ones who actually know what happened.
 Additionally, there are some who use these types of allegations as weapons.
 They can be used to create leverage in child custody cases and sometimes even used as a method of retaliation.
 Once these allegations have been made, it can be impossible for the accused to fully recover his or her reputation.

 Regardless of the accusations against you, you always have the right to be presumed innocent until the state of Arizona proves its charges.

-Contact the Belén Law Firm today to discuss your sex crimes case.
+Contact our sex crimes attorney at Belén Law Firm today to discuss your sex crimes case.
 We offer free case evaluations and are available 24/7.
 After we review your case, we’ll give you an overview of what’s to come for your case and provide you with an aggressive criminal defense.
 We offer flexible payment plans, so don’t hesitate to call!
 You can reach us at 602-715-0908.